 Framework of your diabetes prevention plan

-Living with heart failure: Personal record, This is from BHF, helping you to keep important notes about your heart failure, e.g. symptoms, medication and treatments, all in one place.
+Living with heart failure: BHF’s Personal Record, helps you to keep important notes about your heart failure, e.g. symptoms, medication and treatments, all in one place.
 It will help you & your health professionals to track your progress.
 Copy this personal record framework, or part of it, into your plan if needed.